François Rochebrune: Biography

 He reorganized the Zouaves of Death in Kraków and led them in battles of Chrobrze and Grochowiska.
 In the latter engagement, after General Marian Langiewicz lost control over the Polish forces, Rochebrune, with the help of his Zouaves, took command and restored order, by personally grabbing panicked soldiers, throwing them back into the line, pointing his gun at them and cursing in broken Polish ("Psiakehv!
 Ktoha godzina?" – "God dammit!
 Would you tell me the time?" – which according to contemporary sources was the only Polish he knew).
 He then led a successful attack of his zouaves and "kosynierzy" troops, forcing the Russians to flee.
 As a result, after the battle he was promoted to general.
 His candidacy was considered for the Uprising commander-in-chief.
 It was rejected, and Rocherbrune, disappointed with the political infighting, left temporarily for France.
 He returned later that year, and fought in Wołyń, taking part in the lost Battle of Poryck.

 In France, for his valor in the Uprising, which was a popular cause among the French public, he was awarded Legion of Honour and promoted to the rank of captain.
 He rejoined the French Army, and later fought in the Franco-Prussian War in 1870.
 He commanded a unit nicknamed les Gaulois (the Gauls), and wore the Zouaves uniform.
-He died on 19 November 1870 Battle of Montretout as a colonel attached to the 19th French National Guards.
+He died on 19 November 1870, at Montretout, during the Siege of Paris as a colonel attached to the 19th French National Guards.